 In addition, students undertake projects either individually or in groups, and they are no strangers to class presentations.
 Hence, many perceive that the IB programme favours those with a good command of the English language.

 So What’s the (Real) Difference between the IP and the O-Level Secondary Education Programmes?

-Students in the O-Level secondary education programme sit for the O-Level Examinations at the end of the fourth year (or fifth year for Normal Academic programme) before proceeding to a post-secondary institution like a JC, polytechnic, or pre-university.
+Besides the difference in the English Language curriculum, students in the O-Level secondary education programme sit for the O-Level Examinations at the end of the fourth year (or fifth year for Normal Academic programme) before proceeding to a post-secondary institution like a junior college, polytechnic, or pre-university.
 Due to the fact that teachers have to prepare their students for the O-Levels at the end of the four years, the curriculum tends to gear towards the O-Levels from day one.
 The curriculum is structured and aligned very closely to the demands of the O-Level exams, which is a pen-and-paper test except for the language oral exams and the Science Practical exams.
-With the goal post set up very clearly at the start, the students are taught the range of skills required to do well in the examinations.
+With the goal post set up very clearly at the start, the students are taught the range of skills required to do well in the O-Level examinations.